joshuar/go-hass-agent/README.md

   - *Uptime*.
 Updated ~every 15 minutes.
 Via ProcFS.
   - *Kernel Version* (version of the currently running kernel).
 Updated on agent start.
 Via ProcFS.
+  - Vulnerabilities:
+    - *Firmware Security* the [Host Security ID](https://fwupd.github.io/libfwupdplugin/hsi.html) of the device running Go Hass Agent.
+      - Attributes show details for each HSI attribute.
+      - Via D-Bus.
+Requires `fwupd` running on the system.
+    - *CPU Vulnerabilities* whether any CPU vulnerabilities have been detected by the kernel and exploitable/unmitigated.
+      - Attributes show the status of each vulnerability detected.
+      - Via ProcFS.
   - Distribution Details:
     - *Distribution Name* (name of the running distribution, e.g., Fedora, Ubuntu).